Robert F. Smith’s Philanthropy

 Smith aims to encourage outdoor preservation and access by working with organizations like Lincoln Hills Cares.

-Organizations
+Smith’s Partner Organizations

 About Robert F. Smith

-Smith is the Founder, Chairman and CEO of Vista Equity Partners, a global leading investment firm that launched in 2000.
-Vista was founded on the idea that society’s path to healthier models for our economy, our communities and our planet lies in the transformative power of technology.
-As Vista grew, Smith was able to broaden the scope of his philanthropic goals, but his original inspiration remains his mother’s monthly $25 gift to the UNCF.
-In 2017, Smith signed the Giving Pledge.
-With his wife, Hope Dworaczyk Smith, by his side, he committed to investing half of his net worth in charitable projects that liberate African Americans and support ecological initiatives that will ensure a better future for humankind.
+As Vista expanded, Smith broadened the scope of his philanthropic goals, but his original inspiration remains his mother’s monthly $25 gift to the United Negro College Fund (UNCF).
+In 2017, Smith became the first Black American to sign the Giving Pledge.
+With his wife, Hope Dworaczyk Smith, by his side, he committed to investing half of his net worth in charitable projects that liberate underrepresented communities and support ecological initiatives that will ensure a better future for humankind.

-News & Updates
+News and Updates